karlin/working-directory/README.md

 want.
 Then add the following lines to your `.bashrc` file (or appropriate equivalent thereof):

-    export WDHOME=$HOME/.wd
+    export WDHOME="${HOME}/.wd"
-    source ~/.wd/wd.sh
+    source "${WDHOME}/wd.sh"
+    shopt -s direxpand # optional, for bash $WD[0-9] env. var. expansion

-Note that there is a man page included.
-This file is not installed because of platform inconsitency.
-Please copy this file (`wd.1.gz`) to your man page directory.
-For linux, that is usually `/usr/share/man/man1` or similar.
+Note that a man page is included but not installed due to platform inconsistency.
+Please copy the file (`wd.1.gz`) to your man page directory.
+For Linux, usually `/usr/share/man/man1`.

 ## USAGE